defms/defms/abstract.rst

 As of today, we are already starting to use IPFS as a backend solution for our personal emails.
-This idea starts as a hook, as a few lines of codes between two well known protocols but as it creates this connection between our everyday mail clients and a blockchain based, peer2peer ditributed file system, I wish and believe that it will grow in usage and in complexity over the years to come.
+This idea starts as a hook, as a few lines of codes between two well known protocols but as it creates this connection between our everyday mail clients and a peer2peer ditributed file system, I wish and believe that it will grow in usage and in complexity over the years to come.